-- (h) All persons who were prior to the amalgamation day Associates of the Public Service Association of New South Wales or Associate Members of the Professional Officers' Association of New South Wales shall be Associates of the Association and shall continue as Associates until their status is terminated in accordance with the provisions of these Rules. - (i) All industry groups, advisory groups, workplace groups and associate groups in existence immediately prior to the amalgamation day will be taken to be established within the Association. - (j) In this Rule the "amalgamation day" refers to the day on which the amalgamation between the Public Service Association of New South Wales and the Professional Officers' Association of New South Wales takes effect.
+Registered rules of Public Service Association and Professional Officers' Association Amalgamated Union of New South Wales as at 17 November 2020 the "amalgamation day" refers to the day on which the amalgamation between the Public Service Association of New South Wales and the Professional Officers' Association of New South Wales takes effect.

+- (i) All industry groups, advisory groups, workplace groups and associate groups in existence immediately prior to the amalgamation day will be taken to be established within the Association. - (j) In this Rule